-6 Climate scenario narratives for the financial services sector, EY and FSC, pages 29-37.
+$^{^{7}}$ Climate scenario narratives for the financial services sector, EY and FSC, pages 29-37.

-7 Climate scenario narratives for the financial services sector, EY and FSC, pages 38-48.
+$^{^{8}}$ Climate scenario narratives for the financial services sector, EY and FSC, pages 38-48.

-8 Climate scenario narratives for the financial services sector, EY and FSC, pages 49-59.
+9 Climate scenario narratives for the financial services sector, EY and FSC, pages 49-59.

-The Orderly scenario shows a steady steep decline in global emissions.
-This reduction leads to net emissions being less than zero in 2050.
 The Too Little Too Late scenario shows a steady decline in global emissions.
 Net emissions in 2050 are significantly higher than zero.
 The Hothouse scenario shows minimal change in global emissions, with a slight increase projected between 2020 to 2025, and then gradually decreasing.
 However, net emissions in 2050 are well short of net zero (and higher than under other scenarios).

 The scenarios chosen are relevant and appropriate to assessing the resilience of our business model and investment strategy to climate-related risks and opportunities.
 We considered the requirements of the Standards to analyse a 1.5°C scenario, a 3°C or greater scenario, and a third scenario.
-We were involved in the development and review of the financial services sector-level scenarios and has chosen to align the sector scenarios for consistency and comparability.
+We were involved in the development and review of the financial services sector-level scenarios and have chosen to align the sector scenarios for consistency and comparability.
+The limitations of using the sector-level scenarios have been considered.
 The Orderly and Hothouse scenarios are commonly used by fund managers internationally.
-The Too Little Too Late Scenario is viewed as being a more realistic New Zealand scenario compared to the Disorderly scenario and is consistent with other organisations in the financial services sector.
+The Too Little Too Late scenario is viewed as being a more realistic New Zealand scenario compared to the Disorderly scenario and is consistent with other organisations in the financial services sector.